 Documents Required by the DMV Office

-The following documents are required by the State of Georgia to register your vehicle:
+The State of Georgia requires the following documents to register your vehicle:

 - Bill of sale (Form T-7)